One-year visa-free stay for holders of a long-term residence permit for scientific research issued by another EU Member State

 Holders of a valid long-term residence permit or a long-term visa for the purpose of scientific research issued by another EU Member State can, subject to conditions, stay in the Czech Republic without a visa for as long as 1 year from their first entrance into the country.

-Who is this visa-free stay intended for?
+Who is this type of visa-free stay intended for?

-A visa-free stay is intended for you if you meet the following conditions:
+This type of visa-free stay is intended for you if you meet the following conditions:

 • In the Czech Republic, you will be conducting scientific research, so the purpose of your residence will be scientific research.